 Relationships and Sex Education (RSE) is a statutory requirement within the Primary School Curriculum.
 Through this subject area we seek to educate the whole person.
-The publication of the Church of England’s, ‘Valuing All God’s Children’ has been the basis of our curriculum planning, alongside, The Equality Act 2010.
+The publication of the Church of England’s, ‘Valuing All God’s Children’ and the new statutory guidance set out by the Government have been the basis for consideration around the teaching of this subject area; alongside, The Equality Act 2010.
+With reference to these considerations we have decoded to introduce the 'Jigsaw' curriculum into our everyday practice.
+This ensures we have the coverage and progression for our children as they move through school.
 All of our relationships teaching is carried out as part of our holistic education which seeks to form as well as inform young people in preparation for adult life.
 Health Education is also part of this subject.

 ‘Church of England schools have at their heart a belief that all children are loved by God, are individually unique and that the school has a mission to help each pupil to fulfil their potential in all aspects of their personhood: physically, academically, socially, morally and spiritually.
 Our aim is that all may flourish and have an abundant life.
 Schools have a duty to try to remove any factor that might represent a hindrance to a child’s fulfilment.
 We want all pupils to willingly engage in learning in a safe and welcoming environment.’
 Valuing All God’s Children